Tezsure/Bundle-react/README.md

     },
 ```

-Your code will get compiled and stored in ./contract_build folder and the two files you need to focus on is the *Code.tz & *Storage.tz
+Your code will get compiled and stored in ./contract_build folder and the two files you need to focus on is the *_compiled.tz & *_storage_init.tz

 #### contract_build folder will contain the following files :